 2.4.
 Activity of synergistic combinations against intracellular amastigotes

 The possible synergistic effects of allicin or andrographolide when combined with AmB against intracellular amastigotes was investigated by using the Chou-Talalay combination index method.
 Allicin and andrographolide at 0.64 μg/ml and AmB at 0.01 μg/ml provided approximate 50% growth inhibition, which were similar to previous IC50 results.
-The percentage of infected macrophages after 48 h of incubation was in a range of 50-60% (data not shown).
-The percentage of growth inhibition (compared with untreated control) obtained from checkerboard method was used to determined CI value of each combination in order to identify the type of interaction (synergism, addition, or antagonism).
+The percentage of infected macrophages after 48 h of incubation with no treatment (untreated control) was in a range of 50-60% (data not shown).
+The percentage of growth inhibition (compared with untreated control) obtained from checkerboard method was used to determine combination index (CI) value of each combination in order to identify the type of interaction (synergism, addition, or antagonism).
 An interaction between AmB and allicin was found from synergism with the lowest concentration of AmB used (0.0025 μg/ml) plus allicin (0.16 μg/ml) to moderate antagonism with the highest concentration of AmB used (0.01 μg/ml) plus allicin (0.64 μg/ml).
-However, four combinations of AmB/allicin (0.0025:0.16, 0.0025:0.32, 0.005:0.16, and 0.005:0.32 μg/ml) were classified as synergism and one combination (0.01:0.16 μg/ml) was classified as nearly additive (Table 2).
+However, four combinations of AmB/allicin (0.0025:0.16, 0.0025:0.32, 0.005:0.16, and 0.005:0.32 μg/ml) were classified as synergism and one combination (0.01:0.16 μg/ml) was classified as nearly additive (Table 1).
 Similarly, a graphical representation (isobologram) representing AmB and allicin interactions indicates synergy for four combinations by showing four data points below the line of additivity (Figure 2).
 Combinations of AmB/allicin with synergistic effects allowed dose reductions for a given effect level.
-The combination of AmB 0.0025 μg/ml plus allicin 0.32 μg/ml showed the highest DRI with approximately 4-fold reduction of AmB use as shown in Table 2.
+The combination of AmB 0.0025 μg/ml plus allicin 0.32 μg/ml showed the highest dose reduction index (DRI) with approximately 4-fold reduction of AmB use as shown in Table 1.
 No cytotoxicity assay on macrophages was performed for those combinations with synergism effect as the combinations used lower concentration of drug/compound than the drug or compound alone and no host cell damage was observed.